 - Does the District Attorney’s Office have a system in place to monitor potential problems with police witnesses?

 Yes.
 The District Attorney’s Office takes a series of sequential steps to protect the integrity of its prosecutions.
-These sequential steps include, but are not limited to, the following: (1) police departments are regularly asked to update a Witness Availability Form; (2) prosecutors are notified of any responses from police departments regarding witness availability issues; (3) the DAMION database is regularly updated to note availability issues with officers and civilian employees; (4) an attempt to summons a witness through the DAMION database will alert the prosecutor of a possible witness availability issue; (5) when preparing witnesses to testify, prosecutors inquire about the availability issues listed on the form; and (6) defense counsel and/or courts are notified of any witness availability issues well in advance of court testimony.
+These sequential steps include, but are not limited to, the following: (1) police departments are regularly asked to update a Witness Availability Form that requests the information noted below; (2) prosecutors are notified of any responses from police departments regarding witness availability issues; (3) the DAMION database is regularly updated to note availability issues with officers and civilian employees; (4) an attempt to summons a witness through the DAMION database will alert the prosecutor of a possible witness availability issue; (5) when preparing witnesses to testify, prosecutors inquire about the availability issues listed on the form; and (6) defense counsel and/or courts are notified of any witness availability issues well in advance of court testimony.

 Note that disclosure of this information to the defense does not equate with a determination that an officer cannot testify at a hearing or trial.
 Evidentiary issues must be evaluated on a case-by-case basis.
 The Supreme Judicial Court has cautioned that prior misconduct must be material: “whether the prior misconduct is probative of how the officer conducts police investigations, a judge may consider whether the misconduct reflects a willingness to lie to win a conviction or instead involves matters that, although serious, do not bear on the integrity of police investigations.”
 Matter of Grand Jury Investigation, 485 Mass.
 641, 652 (2020).